taimourxkcd/Coding-Archieve/Command Line/vim/vim.md

 - h 			        : left
 - w 			        : jump a word
 - u                     : undo a command
+- ctrl + r              : redo a command
 - U                     : undo all the changes done on the current line
 - $ 			        : takes you to the end of the line
 - b 			        : jump back a word